dof-studio/getloc/README.md

 ```

 # Author
-Nathmath from DOF Studio.

-On Aug 17, 2024.
+Nathmath from DOF Studio, on Aug 17, 2024.

 Nathmath is/was a Master's student of NYU MSFE program.